-• Toyota gave the GR Corolla a mild update for 2025 with a new front bumper
+• The GR Corolla gets a mild update for 2025, which includes a new front fascia

-• The GR Corolla gains an automatic transmission option
+• The GR Corolla also gains an automatic transmission option

 Like a fine wine, the Toyota GR Corolla just gets better with age.

-Toyota on Thursday announced updates for the GR Corolla for the 2025 model year, the compact hot hatch's third year on the market, and the big news is the availability of an automatic transmission as an alternative to the current 6-speed manual.
+Toyota has introduced several updates for the GR Corolla for the 2025 model year, the compact hot hatch's third year on the market, and the big news is the availability of an automatic transmission as an alternative to the current 6-speed manual.

 The automatic isn't an old slushbox, though.
 Rather, it's the new fast-shifting Direct Automatic Transmission developed by Toyota's Gazoo Racing motorsports department using years of rally experience.
 The transmission debuted earlier this year in the smaller GR Yaris sold overseas and, according to Toyota, it will deliver faster track times than the manual.